shrunyan/vanilla-browser-docs/docs/index.md

 ### Event listener parameter

-When we attach callback functions to events these functions are passed as an event argument.
-The type of event given will change depending on the type input device which triggered it.
+When we attach callback functions with event listeners these functions are passed an event parameter.
+The type of event given will change depending on the type of input device which triggered it.
 Since we are listening for a `click` event we will receive a [`MouseEvent`][mouse-event].

 ```js
 var logEvent = function(evt) {